nufu8/github.io/_projects/lab01.md

 {% endraw %}

 ### Question 5
-## Question 5
+- **a) Create a list containing the names "Civilians" and "Afghan forces"**
-**a) Create a list containing the names "Civilians" and "Afghan forces"** **b) From the imported data keep the the values from these two columns only.
+- **b) From the imported data keep the the values from these two columns only.
 Keep in mind that "Year" and "Month" identify each column and sould remain in the dataset.**
-**c) Obtain a monthly total count of casualties for these two groups and create a line and a bar plot of them.**
+- **c) Obtain a monthly total count of casualties for these two groups and create a line and a bar plot of them.**

 **A)**
 {% raw %}